-Times Higher Education has created this table to show which universities have the best student-to-staff ratios in the world as a way to help students work out which universities could be best placed to provide this type of learning environment.
+Times Higher Education has created this table to show which universities have the best student-to-staff ratios in the world to help students work out which universities could be best placed to provide this type of learning environment.

 The list has been compiled using data from the latest THE World University Rankings.
-As part of the rankings, THE collects information on the staff and student numbers of each university, and from this we can calculate the student-to-staff ratio.
-The full methodology of the WUR can be found here.
+As part of the rankings, THE collects information on the number of staff and students at each university, and from this we can calculate the student-to-staff ratio.
+The full methodology of the World University Rankings can be found here.
 The table below shows the number of students per member of staff for each university.

 All the top five universities are specialist medical institutions.
-As these universities combine practical experience alongside theoretical learning, it may be that they require higher numbers of staff to support this teaching structure.
+Because these universities combine practical experience alongside theoretical learning, it may be that they require more staff to support this teaching structure.

-It is also the case that many specialist universities have smaller student bodies, with higher numbers of teaching staff and faculty.
-However, some universities on this list – such as Johns Hopkins University and Duke University – have high student populations (about 15,000 each), so this isn’t always the case.
+It is also the case that many specialist universities have smaller student bodies, with higher numbers of teaching staff.
+However, some institutions on this list – such as Johns Hopkins University and Duke University – have large student populations (about 15,000 each) so this isn’t always the case.